-Mercury Jets is an on-demand air charter provider specializing in private jet and turboprop charters in Liechtenstein.
+Mercury Jets is an on-demand air charter provider specializing in private jet charter and services in Liechtenstein.
 Our team is composed of industry-leading professionals dedicated to providing our customers with the ultimate air charter experience.
 We are committed to safety, reliability, and white glove customer service.
 To obtain a charter quote tailored to your specific needs, please fill in the request form or call our agents 24/7 at +1-212-840-8000.

 About Liechtenstein and Places to Visit

 Mercury Jets provides private jet charter flights to and from Liechtenstein.

 Liechtenstein is a small state in the Western part of Europe.
 Despite its small size, Liechtenstein attracts a large number of travelers with its historical sights and natural beauty.
 Most of the territory is occupied by wide forests, pastures, and vineyards, which alternate with small settlements of residents.
 In front of each house is necessarily equipped with a small front garden, with an abundance of greenery and flowers.

 The most interesting tourist spots in the form of ancient buildings are in the capital of Liechtenstein city Vaduz.
 The city was built the oldest hotel in the country, which is still receiving tourists, and next to it a vineyard.
 In addition, there is the Princely Castle, which was built in the 9th century, first as a defensive post.
 Also worth noting is the importance of Vaduz Winery, one of the most famous in Europe, the walls were built several centuries ago and they are surrounded by beautiful parks and groves.
 Among the historical institutions for guests are the Postage Stamp Museum, the Art Museum, the Ethnographic Museum, and the National Museum, presenting collections of weapons, coins, folklore, and historical exhibits.